EmilyNerdGirl/ESPHomeDesigner/README.md

 ## Features

 - **Visual Editor** - Drag-and-drop canvas with snap-to-grid, live entity state updates
+- **AI-Powered Assistant** - Design entire dashboards using text prompts with support for Gemini, OpenAI, and OpenRouter
+- **Secure API Storage** - AI keys are stored locally in your browser and never sent to the backend or included in exports
+- **Hyper-Strict AI Compliance** - Engineered system prompts ensure the AI follows literal text instructions and professional design rules
 - **Layout Manager** - Manage multiple devices, export/import layouts as files
 - **Entity Picker** - Browse and search your actual HA entities with real-time preview
 - **Multi-Page Support** - Create up to 10 pages, each with custom refresh intervals